Science of AI Tone: How Machines Capture Your Writing DNA

 3. Vocabulary

 Lexical diversity, function word frequencies, preferred and avoided terms, domain jargon.
-Research by Eder (2015, 2017) established function word profiles as among the most reliable authorship markers.
+Research by Eder (2017) established function word profiles as among the most reliable authorship markers, with his stylo R package (Eder, Kestemont & Rybicki, 2016) becoming a standard tool in the field.

 4. Sentence Construction